 Along with macro rice and their own unique style of dressing, couscous was one of the signature dishes on the lunch menu at Bennett & Luck, the much missed vegetarian restaurant near Highbury Corner.
 Whispers of, "Ooooh, it's couscous!" resounded up and down the queue on days when it was served.
 Its devotees (me included) would try to replicate it at home - with very limited success in my case.
 I overheard people sharing their tips about making it as they waited in line.
-One woman shared her secret with the staff on the counter (she'd used sundried tomato paste) as they looked on half-bemused, half terrified.
-Unbeknownst to her, all three were Spanish and had little grasp of English.
+One woman confided her secret with the staff on the counter (she'd used sundried tomato paste) as they smiled at her, half-bemused, half terrified.
+Unbeknownst to her, all three of them were Spanish and had little grasp of English.

 Years after I stopped working in Highbury, I still tried to make couscous the Bennett & Luck way: slightly heavy on cumin and shot through with small chunks of roasted veggies like courgette, pepper, and aubergine.
 That was until I ate an entirely different version of the dish at a wedding held at Stave Hill Ecological Park, where I used to walk my dog.
 It was a game changer!